bromite/bromite/README.md

 ## Does Bromite support WebRTC?
 Yes, since version 69.
 While the desktop version of Chromium has an option to disable it (video/audio site settings), the Android version cannot.

+The WebRTC functionality has always been using safe defaults to prevent leaks (disabled multiple routes and non-proxied UDP).

 ## Using Bromite will favour the monopoly of the Chromium/Blink engine, why do you develop and maintain Bromite?
 In short, to show what a Chromium-based engine could do **for the user** if the user experience and needs were the main focus of modern browser design.

-For a browser using an alternative engine see [Fennec F-Droid](https://f-droid.org/en/packages/org.mozilla.fennec_fdroid/).
+For an Android browser using an alternative engine see [Fennec F-Droid](https://f-droid.org/en/packages/org.mozilla.fennec_fdroid/).

 # Features